 I wrote several scenes with very specific angles in mind.

 I brought Mike in to do a screen test with two of my students, and he spent some time scoping out the studio.
-He mentioned some lighting things like temperatures, gels, stuff that goes right over my head, but seeing the location, figuring our where to put the camera, months before we were going to shoot, saved us a lot of headaches.
+He mentioned some lighting things like temperatures, gels, and stuff that goes right over my head, but seeing the location, and figuring out where to put the camera, months before we were going to shoot, saved us a lot of headaches.

-In a meeting afterwards, we realized that planning our first feature film had already shaved three days off our prospective schedule.
-I also realized that one of the solos the two leads would be dancing, didn’t have to be shown in its entirety until the third act of the film.
-That cut down on the time we would spend in the studio, too.
+In a meeting afterward, we realized that planning our first feature film had already shaved three days off our prospective schedule.
+I also realized that one of the solos the two leads would be dancing didn’t have to be shown in its entirety until the third act of the film.
+That cut down on time we would spend in the studio, too.